AI Exam

 Fasting Lipid Panel

-- Evaluates dyslipidemia, commonly found in PCOS.
+- Evaluates dyslipidaemia, commonly found in PCOS.

 - Findings: